esimov/caire/README.md

 ```

 ## MacOS (Brew) install
-The library now can be installed via Homebrew.
-The only thing you need is to run the commands below.
+The library can also be installed via Homebrew.

 ```bash
 $ brew tap esimov/caire